TomaszKandula/TokanPages/README.md

 React application runs on NGINX in Docker.
 It is deployed on the main domain.

-Unit tests for the frontend are provided; use command `yarn test` to run all tests.
+Unit tests for the frontend are provided; use command `yarn app-test` to run all tests.

 _TokanPages.Backend_